 This little leopard is a real family cat.
-He can be affectionate, and sociable, but will have a well-marked feline facet, sometimes refusing to let himself be carried away because he likes to "decide", on the other hand, he seeks contact.
+He can be affectionate and sociable, but will have a well-marked feline facet, sometimes refusing to let himself be carried away because he likes to "decide", on the other hand, he seeks contact.
 Males have a reputation for being more affectionate (cuddling) than females, the latter being more independent.
 The Bengal cat is very lively, skillful, and leaping.
 Do not hesitate to invest in sometimes aerial cat trees that will delight his need to behave like a panther cat!!
-The Bengal cat is a cat that is not afraid of water and sometimes finds pleasure in playing (grrr !!!).
+The Bengal cat is a cat that is not afraid of water and sometimes finds pleasure in playing.
 He is curious, sometimes reckless.
-Its meow is rather weak.
+His meow is rather weak.

 Proper Diet for a Grey Bengal Kitten

-With its active temperament, the spends a lot of energy and therefore calories.
-He, therefore, needs a diet rich in protein with little fat so that he develops his strong muscles while preserving his fine silhouette and remaining in good health.
-For its fur, favor unsaturated fatty acids (omega 6 and 3), which will allow the production of sebum, wax secreted at the base of the hairs and which protects the coat.
-With a fairly close hybridization, its digestive system, which is different for each cat, can present some difficulty in digesting "cheap" industrial foods.
-A specific top-of-the-range diet or the introduction of poultry meat or fish may be necessary.
+With his active temperament, he spends a lot of energy and therefore, calories.
+Therefore, he needs a diet rich in protein with little fat to develop his strong muscles while preserving his fine silhouette and remaining in good health.
+For his fur, he favor unsaturated fatty acids (omega 6 and 3), which will allow the production of sebum, wax secreted at the base of the hairs and which protects the coat.
+With a reasonably comparative hybridization, his digestive system, which is different for each cat, can present some difficulty in digesting "cheap" industrial foods.
+Therefore, a specific top-of-the-range diet or the introduction of poultry meat or fish may be necessary.

 Maintenance & Hygiene

 The short and silky coat of the grey Bengal kitten does not require special brushing.
-However, the implementation of brushing will allow you to create a moment of complicity with your Bengal cat.
+However, the implementation of brushing will allow you to create a moment of collaboration with your Bengal cat.

 The Bengal cat has no particular problems with the eyes and ears.
-In terms of dental hygiene, the consumption of kibble or "chewable" food will allow a natural "cleaning" of the teeth by abrasive effect.
+Regarding dental hygiene, using kibble or "chewable" food will allow a natural "cleaning" of the teeth by abrasive effect.

 The Best Living Conditions